tiegai/parent-common/README.md

 NCP service.

 ## Versioning
-maxnotificationcommon uses [Semantic Versioning](http://semver.org) to convey information about changes.
+ncp-common uses [Semantic Versioning](http://semver.org) to convey information about changes.
 For a detailed list of changes in each release, please consult the [Version History](CHANGES.md).